syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Gets or sets an object that indicates whether to customize the grid behaviour in the file explorer
+Gets or sets an object that indicates whether to customize the grid behavior in the file explorer